jadidaniel/jupyter-notebooks/README.md

 ### 25. Language quantification: ["U.S.A.
 Presidential Vocabulary"](./nlp/language_quantification/presidential_vocabulary/us_presidential_vocabulary.ipynb)

 The goal of this project is to analyze the inaugural addresses of the presidents of the United States of America using word embeddings.
-By training sets of word embeddings on subsets of inaugural address versus the collection of presidents as a whole, we can learn about the different ways in which the presidents use language to convey their agenda.
+By training sets of word embeddings on subsets of inaugural addresses, we can learn about the different ways in which the presidents use language to convey their agenda.

 -----------------------